 Please be aware that it can take some time to find a placement as these institutions can be busy or have sufficient volunteers.
 You should be prepared for pre-employment checks such as health clearance or through the Disclosure and Barring Service (DBS).
 This can also take time.
 You are therefore advised not to leave your application until the last minute and to consider applying to more than one place.

 You should ask your employer for a brief reference confirming that you have undertaken this work.
 It would be helpful to know the types of activities you have completed and the time frame.

-Please note that if work experience is a condition on your course offer at London Met you should have sent evidence of attendance by 29/07/2016 to the admissions department for entry in September 2016.
-If you do not do this by the 29/07/2016 it may not be possible to start the course in September.
+Please note that if work experience is a condition on your course offer at London Met you should have sent evidence of attendance by the end of July to the admissions department for entry in September that year.

-- 31 July - work experience conditions of offer are required to be met by this date.
+- 31 July – conditions of any offer are required to be met by this date.

 What are the selection processes?

 - Applications are reviewed and graded according to the academic qualifications, work experience and personal statement; ~50 applicants are invited for interview.